a3r0id/grom-restricted-arsenals/README.md

 ### __Todos__

-- combine player's arsenals where both classname and variable name are used.
+- Combine player's arsenals where both classname and variable name are used.

-- add button to open formatter in pause menu.
+- ~~Add button to open formatter in pause menu.~~

-- add a feature that makes it easier to find compatible ammo for a specific weapon (ace's "single mag" icon option).
+- Add a feature that makes it easier to find compatible ammo for a specific weapon (similar to ace's single mag icon option).